udexon/Multiweb/Reddit_anon_comment.md

 - https://github.com/udexon/Multiweb/blob/master/reddit_anon_comment/insert_comment.py

-The first line of `insert_comment.py` is a Phoscript command that essentially performs the following steps:
+The first line of `insert_comment.py` is a Phoscript command that essentially performs the steps explained below.
+As with Forth like stack machines, each step (function word) utilizes (pops) items stored on the data stack as input and pushes the result back on to the stack.

 ```py
 driver.get("http://phos.epizy.com/phos/get.php?